stormpath/stormpath.github.io/source/python/quickstart/index.markdown

     $ pip install stormpath

-Don't have pip installed?
-Try this instead:
+If that doesn't work, try this instead:

     $ easy_install stormpath